OfficeDev/VBA-content/VBA/Access-VBA/articles/docmd-copydatabasefile-method-access.md

 - Access could not reconnect the original .mdf file.

-- The current user for the Access project doesn?t have system administrator privileges for the database server.
+- The current user for the Access project doesn't have system administrator privileges for the database server.

 ## Example